State by State Results - The Rules for Write-Ins available on web-site

 Pennsylvania:Waiting to hear back from them.

-South Carolina: Do not allow write-in candidates for president.
+South Carolina: Does not allow write-in candidates for president.

-South Dakota: Do not allow write-in candidates for president.
+South Dakota: Does not allow write-in candidates for president.

 58 Total, 30 in Rutherford County.